BHongyi/learngit/readme.txt

-helloworld

-Git is a distributed version control system
+Git is a distributed version control system.

-Git is free software
+Git is free software distributed under the GPL.